ehoneahobed/binary_trees/README.md

 The path is the sequence of nodes along the edges of a tree.
 The child node is the node below a given node connected by its edge downward.
 The child node is of two types - The LEFTCHILD and The RIGHTCHILD.
+According to the Binary Search Tree(BST) Representation the leftchild node is the node with